kubewarden/docs/docs/architecture.md

 ![Full architecture](/img/architecture.png)

-A `ClusterAdmissionPolicy` is bounded to a `PolicyServer`.
+A `ClusterAdmissionPolicy` is bound to a `PolicyServer`.
-Any `ClusterAdmissionPolicies` that don't specify a `PolicyServer` are bound to the `default` `PolicyServer`.
+Any `ClusterAdmissionPolicies` not specifying a `PolicyServer` are bound to the `default` `PolicyServer`.
 If a `ClusterAdmissionPolicy` references a `PolicyServer` that doesn't exist, its state is `unschedulable`.

 Each `policy-server` defines many validation endpoints, one per policy. defined inside its configuration file.
-The same policy can be loaded many times, with different configuration parameters.
+You can load the same policy many times, with different configuration parameters.

-The Kubernetes API server is made aware of these policies by the `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` resources.
+The `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` resources make the Kubernetes API server aware of these policies.
-The API server and configuration resources are kept in synchronization by `kubewarden-controller`.
+The `kubewarden-controller` keeps the API server and configuration resources in synchronization.

-Finally, incoming admission requests are dispatched by the Kubernetes API server to the correct validation endpoint exposed by `policy-server`.
+Finally, the Kubernetes API server dispatches incoming admission requests to the correct validation endpoint exposed by `policy-server`.